Coat of arms of Ontario

-The coat of arms of Ontario is the heraldic symbol representing the Canadian province of Ontario.
-The arms contains symbols reflecting Ontario's British heritage along with local symbols.
+The coat of arms of Ontario is the armorial emblem representing the Canadian province of Ontario.
+The arms contain symbols reflecting Ontario's British heritage, along with local symbols.
 At the upper part of the shield is the red cross of St. George, representing England.
 The lower portion of the shield features three golden maple leaves on a green background.

-The original arms, consisting of only the shield, were granted by royal warrant of Queen Victoria on May 26, 1868.
-The arms were further augmented with supporters, a crest, and motto, by royal warrant of King Edward VII on February 27, 1909.
+The original arms, consisting of only the shield, were granted by royal warrant of Queen Victoria on 26 May 1868.
+The arms were further augmented with supporters, a crest and a motto, by royal warrant of King Edward VII on 27 February 1909.

-The shield, on a Red Ensign, features in Ontario's provincial flag.
+The shield, on a Red Ensign, features in the provincial flag of Ontario.